multitudes/oldmultitudes.github.io/_posts/2019-04-09-what is USDZ.markdown

 comments: true
 published: true
 ---
+# this is a draft

-## This is an extract of the Apple Developer Keynote's Talks about USD
+This is an extract of the Apple Developer Keynote's Talk [Working with USD](https://developer.apple.com/videos/play/wwdc2019/602/)

 # USDZ